Vectoryzed/Real-time-Systems-exercises/README.md

 # Real-time Systems exercises

-Exercises from the Design and Development of Real-time System university course.
+Exercises from the Design and Development of Real-time Systems university course.

 The execises are been made using RTAI RTOS and MARTE.